Jeep Wrangler SUV review

 The way the Wrangler drives on the road blurs the lines between SUVs, old-school 4x4s and pickups, but it is better on UK roads than we expected.
 Although there's plenty of road noise in the Rubicon - courtesy of its knobbly mud tyres - it is competent and reasonably refined on the tarmac.
 The steering, ride and brakes have all been improved on this new model, making it more car-like than ever before but it still makes much more sense off road, where the Wrangler is virtually unstoppable.
 It’s the number one choice for off-road enthusiasts around the globe for a reason, with an uncanny ability to haul itself up slopes, over rocks and through mud and water.

-The Wrangler’s ability doesn’t come cheap, with two-door Overland versions starting from £48,000 and the Rubicon from £49,500, while the Defender 90 starts from around £43,000 and the 110 costs a few thousand more.
+The Wrangler’s ability doesn’t come cheap, with two-door Sahara versions starting from £49,450 and the Rubicon four-door from £54,500.
+By way of comparison the Defender 90 starts from around £49,000 and the 110 costs a few thousand more.

 MPG, running costs & CO2